 Tenacious D is a rock group/comedy act that consists of actor Jack Black, who is the lead singer, and guitarist Kyle Gass.
 Tenacious D specialise in parodistic mock rock – their music deliberately parodies glam rock and has witty lyrics that boast about their sexual prowess and claim that they are the greatest rock band in the world.
 Black and Gass formed their creative partnership after meeting at the Edinburgh Fringe Festival in 1985.
-After touring on the comedy circuit, Black and Gass appeared as Tenacious D on the HBO comedy series Mr Show (1995-8) and then gained their own series Tenacious D (1997-2000), which only lasted for six episodes despite its three year run.
-The duo released one album, Tenacious D (2001), and have made several concert tours where their comic rock has developed a modest cult following.
+After touring on the comedy circuit, Black and Gass appeared as Tenacious D on the HBO comedy series Mr Show (1995-8) and then gained their own series Tenacious D (1997-2000), which only lasted for six episodes despite its listed three year run.
+The duo released one album, Tenacious D (2001) plus two others subsequent to the film, and have made several concert tours where their comic rock has developed a modest cult following.

 The Pick of Destiny is an offshoot of the Tenacious D phenomenon.
-It is probably fair to say that were it not for Jack Black’s rising star in recent years in films like The School of Rock (2003), King Kong (2005) and Nacho Libre (2006) that The Pick of Destiny would never have emerged as the mainstream release it is – Tenacious D’s popularity as a group hardly seems big enough to be command a major international release.
+It is probably fair to say that were it not for Jack Black’s rising star throughout the 2000s in films like The School of Rock (2003), King Kong (2005) and Nacho Libre (2006) that The Pick of Destiny would never have emerged as the mainstream release it is – Tenacious D’s popularity as a group hardly seems big enough for the film to command the major international release it did.

 Especially hilarious is the climactic scene where Black and Gass take on Satan, played by Dave Grohl of Nirvana and Foo Fighters fame, in a guitar-duel that seems to have been construed as a parody of the climactic showdown in Crossroads (1986).
 There are few sights guaranteed to leave one in a fit of giggles than that of a horned, red-skinned Satan playing electric guitar, performing microphone antics and gleefully gesticulating with a tube of lubricant at the threat of making Kyle Gass his bitch in Hell.